 – Our signature resin quality allows you to get the figure clean and ready in almost no time, so you may invest your precious free time in what really matters: painting and having fun.

-Uhlans were a type of multi-purpose light cavalry, armed with lances, sabers and pistols.
+Uhlans were a type of multi-purpose light cavalry, armed with lances, sabers, and pistols.
 They originated from Poland and became very popular as heavy cavalry units were less and less used throughout the XIX century.
-Prussia, Austria and Russia adopted incorporated this unit into their armies, maintaining its essential aesthetic elements, like the double breasted jacket or kurtka and the polish style cap or czapka.
+Prussia, Austria, and Russia adopted and incorporated this unit into their armies, maintaining its essential aesthetic elements, like the double-breasted jacket or kurtka and the polish style cap or czapka.

 The 11th Regiment of Uhlans, 2nd Brandenburg, belonged to the 17th Cavalry Brigade, which took part in the occupation of Paris after the siege of 1871 that put an end to the revolutionary brief experiment of La Commune de Paris.